james-coder/OSCAR-code/Building/MacOS/BUILD-mac.md

 ## Prerequisites

-- [Qt 5.12.8] (the current LTS release as of OSCAR 1.1.0)
+- [Qt 5]
-- [macOS 10.12 Sierra] or higher for building (required by Qt 5.12)
+- [macOS 10.12 Sierra] or higher for building (recommended: Qt 5.12)
-- Command-Line Tools for Xcode 9.2, and optionally [Xcode] itself
-    - Xcode 9.2 is the last version that runs on macOS 10.12
-    - Xcode 10.1 is the last version that runs on macOS 10.13
-    - Xcode 10.3 is the latest version that runs on macOS 10.14
+- Xcode command line tools.
+(Download instructions are below.)
+- Xcode - Website for the most current versio for your mac distro: https://xcodereleases.com/

-NOTE: Official builds are currently made with [macOS 10.14 Mojave] and Command-Line Tools for [Xcode] 10.3.
+NOTE: Official Qt5 builds are currently made with [macOS 10.14 Catalina] and Command-Line Tools for [Xcode] 12.4.

+- [Qt 6]
+- [macOS 13 Ventura] or higher for building (recommended: Qt 6.9 or higher)
+- Xcode command line tools.
+(Download instructions are below.)
+- Xcode - Website for the most current versio for your mac distro: https://xcodereleases.com/

 ## Setup
-1. Install Mac OS X 10.12.6 Sierra (or later) and apply all updates.
-     * Optionally create a "build" user.
+1. Apply all updates to your OS.

-2. (Optional) Install Xcode 9.2 (or later, if using a newer version of macOS), approx. 7GB:
+2. (Optional) Install Xcode.
-    1. Open Xcode_9.2.xip to expand it with Archive Utility.
-This will take a while.
+    1. Open the Xcode's .xip file to extract it with Archive Utility, or double-click on the file itself.
     2. Delete the .xip archive.
     3. Move Xcode.app into /Applications.
     4. Launch Xcode.app and agree to the license.